adonisjs/v5-docs/content/guides/http/request.md

 }
 ```

 The config file is extensively documented.
-Make sure to go through all the options and read the associated comments to understand its usage.
+Make sure to go through all the options and read the associated comments to understand their usage.

 ## Other methods and properties